The truth shall make you free~ John 8:32b NKJV

 It is estimated that roughly one-percent of Americans identify as “trans-sexual” and yet the federal government is attempting to force schools and business to make costly and difficult “accommodations” for a tiny minority, despite the practical concerns of millions.

 Clearly, none of this is fair.
-Unless of course your definition of fairness differs dramatically from the standard and commonly accepted meaning of the word.
+Unless of course your definition of fairness differs dramatically from the commonly accepted meaning of the word.

 Contrary to popular belief, it is common sense—rather than hate—that dictates that we carefully screen immigrants who belong to a religion where some of the adherents commit acts of senseless violence against innocent people.
-It’s absurd to insist that state mandated education teach children there are sixty-three distinctive genders, especially considering the sorry state of public education in most areas.
+It’s absurd to insist that state mandated education teach children there is an endless array of genders for them to choose from.
+Especially, when one considers the sorry state of public education in many areas.
 Contrary to popular belief, most Christians LIKE gay people.
 However, they also believe it’s irrational and disrespectful to demand they bake a cake for a gay wedding.

 Not fear of Muslims, women, gay people, Latinos or a changing America.
 It was fear of the liberal left and their hatred of conservatives that drove folks to the ballot box.
 Conservatives have been watching liberals for years and the riots in Ferguson, Baltimore, Seattle, Milwaukee, Portland and St. Louis have proven that sane people ought to fear a progressive majority.
 Sadly, fear is increasing, thanks to the aggressive vitriol coming from the left since the election.
 Hilary Clinton reinforced that fear when she called Trump supporters “deplorable” and when she declared, “religious beliefs must change”.